adamsilver/fdpb/07-a-filter-form.md

 ### Cons

 First, making an AJAX request when the checkbox is clicked, inadvertently converts the batch filter into an interactive filter.
 That is, selecting 4 filters, for example, will make 4 AJAX requests which will eat into users' data allowances and cause battery drain on device.

+[Think about saying “you may as well have used an interactive filter out of links in the first place”]

 Second, if the user is selecting a filter down the page, but there is only a few results, once they load, the user won't see them appear.